Muhammad-Aamir-BaLoch/Muhammad-Aamir-BaLoch/README.md

 - 👀 I’m interested in Web development web Applications and desktop applications using c#
 - 🌱 I’m currently learning C#,Web development
 - 💞️ I’m looking to collaborate on Oop in C# and Web development
-- 📫 How to reach me Twitter M_Aamir_khaan
+- 📫 How to reach me on Twitter
+ M_Aamir_khaan
 Email: aamirs1003@gmail.com

 <!---